botswin/Imperva-Privacy-Research/DISCLAIMER.md

 ## ⚠️ IMPORTANT LEGAL NOTICE

-**This repository is strictly for academic research and authorized security analysis purposes only.**
+**This repository is strictly for privacy research and authorized security analysis purposes only.**

 ## Terms of Use

 By accessing, downloading, or using any content from this repository, you acknowledge and agree to the following terms:

-### 1. Academic and Educational Use Only
+### 1. Privacy and Educational Use Only

 This repository is designed exclusively for:
-- **Academic research** in computer science and cybersecurity
+- **Privacy research** in computer science and cybersecurity
 - **Educational purposes** in authorized institutional settings
 - **Security research** by qualified professionals
 - **Authorized penetration testing** in controlled environments